How to Bypass LinkedIn InMail Limits and Scale Your Outreach

 LinkedIn allocates a specific number of InMail credits monthly based on your subscription:

-Unused credits roll over each month up to a cap (e.g., 150 for Sales Navigator), but this still creates a hard limit on your outreach capacity.
+Unused credits roll over each month up to a cap (e.g., 150 for Sales Navigator), but this still creates a hard ceiling on your outreach capacity.

-LinkedIn does offer one helpful policy: you get a credit back if the recipient responds (accepts/declines) within 90 days.
-This incentivizes quality messaging but doesn't solve the volume problem.
+LinkedIn does offer one helpful policy: you get a credit back if the recipient responds (accepts or declines) within 90 days.
+This incentivizes quality messaging but doesn't solve the volume problem for serious prospectors.

 Beyond InMail: Connection Request Limits